 The Converter logic shall provide input current limiting by limiting the AC input current.
 Three (3) line-side current transformers shall be employed as a means of sensing the current amplitude.
-The DC output current limit values are as follows:
+The Converter shall also provide sufficient capacity to provide power to a fully loaded inverter while simultaneously recharging the system battery to 90% of full capacity within 20 times the discharge time.
+The AC input current limit values are as follows:

-- a.
-Input current limit setting: 110% of nominal rated current. - b.
-The AC input current limit shall be set up so that the converter can provide sufficient capacity to the inverter at rated load and have the capability to recharge a discharged battery. - c.
+Input current limit setting: 110% of nominal rated current.

+The AC input current limit shall be set up so that the converter can provide sufficient capacity to the inverter at rated load and have the capability to recharge a discharged battery.

 The input current limit protects converter components from damage due to excessive input current.